hackmdio/codimd/README.md

 Operational Transformation
 ---
-From 0.3.2, we start support operational transformation.
+From 0.3.2, we started supporting operational transformation.
-Which make concurrent editing safe and not break up other users' operations.
+Which make concurrent editing safe and will not break up other users' operations.
-Even more, now can show other clients' selections.
+Additionally, now can show other clients' selections.
 See more at http://operational-transformation.github.io/

 **License under MIT.**